 - Structural observations, deformities, etc.

-After satisfactory material inspection, inspection visit report is provided, that contains the following items:
+After a satisfactory material inspection, an inspection visit report is provided, which contains the following items:

 - Confirmation of satisfactory document review